-2023 Actuarial Cost Method Entry Age Normal Amortization Period Level percent of pay over a closed period not to exceed 30 years for police and fire employees; level dollar amount over a closed period not to exceed 30 years for general members.
-Remaining Amortization Period Unfunded liability amortized over 12 years as of July 1, 2019 with 8 years remaining as of July 1, 2023.
+2024 Actuarial Cost Method Entry Age Normal Amortization Period Effective 7/1/2024, level dollar amount over a closed period not to exceed 30 years for all employee groups.
+Prior to 7/1/2024 it was level percent of pay over a closed period not to exceed 30 years for police and fire employees and level dollar amount over a closed period not to exceed 30 years for general members.
+Remaining Amortization Period Unfunded liability amortized over 12 years as of July 1, 2019 with 7 years remaining as of July 1, 2024.
 Other new bases are amortized over 20 years.
-Asset Valuation Method Five-year spread of actual over expected investment earnings with the restriction that the resulting value must be within $90\%-110\%$ of market value.
-Inflation 2.50% Salary Increases - General Employees 2.50% to 4.00% Salary Increases - Police and Fire Employees 2.50% to 4.50% Investment Rate of Return 7.00% Retirement Age - General Employees 20% in 1st year of unreduced retirement eligibility; $10%$ at age $55$ increasing to $100%$ at age $75$ Retirement Age - Police and Fire Employees 25% in 1st year of unreduced retirement eligibility; 10% at age 50 increasing to 100% at age 65 Mortality - General Employees Pub-2010 Below Median Income Table for General Employees Mortality - Police and Fire Employees Pub-2010 Below Median Income Table for Safety Employees
+Effective 7/1/2024 the pension obligation bond proceeds were used to reduce the remaining 7/1/2019 unfunded liability bases over 7 years.
+Asset Valuation Method Five-year spread of actual over expected investment earnings with the restriction that the resulting value must be within 90%-110% of market value.
+Inflation 2.50% Salary Increases - General Employees 3.00% to 5.00% Salary Increases - Police and Fire Employees 3.00% to 5.50% Investment Rate of Return 7.00% Retirement Age - General Employees 20% in 1st year of unreduced retirement eligibility; 6% at age 55 increasing to 100% at age 75 Retirement Age - Police and Fire Employees (45% up to age 50, $40%$ after age 51) in 1st year of unreduced retirement eligibility; $10%$ at age 50 increasing to $100%$ at age 65 Mortality - General Employees Pub-2010 Below Median Income Table for General Employees Mortality - Police and Fire Employees Pub-2010 Below Median Income Table for Safety Employees